maithilish/uknit/notes/ctlflowpath.md

 Finally blocks, if exists, are added to try and to catch blocks.
 When ctl flow block's parent is TryStmt or CatchClause then we look for the finally with findTerminalNode() and add the next block to it.

+## Test Method Naming

+When CFP tree is created by PathFinder the name is set.
+For ifStmt name is derived from var name or method invoke signature, for example: if(canSwim) suffix is CanSwim, for if(foo.swim(...)) it is FooSwim etc., For if then block it is If and else block the suffix is Else.
+For try it is Try.

+Test method name suffix is generated in SourceVistior.visit(MethodDeclaration node) method.
+For each ctlPath list,  the list is traversed to get end position in ctlPath till no child is disabled.
+Next create a new list up to endPos of ifStmt, try and catch nodes without any block nodes.
+Next concated suffix is created from last n nodes (uknit.controlFlow.method.name.depth).